 Enjoying Christmas read-alouds as a family is a wonderful holiday tradition.
 This year, consider these ten books that break away from the typical Christmas story recommendations.

 But perhaps you’re looking for something new this year.
 Maybe you would like to engage your older children who aren’t as eager to hear the same story over and over as they once were.
+Or maybe, in addition to your regular line-up, you want to add something new to your read-aloud list.

 Whatever the reason, here are ten surprising Christmas read-alouds you need to consider this year.
 From forgotten older books to contemporary literature, there is sure to be a tale or two to pique your holiday spirits.